Table of Contents

 player.Speed += 0.1;

-Not all EIF files support playback speed control.
-You can use the IsSpeedChangeable property to check whether the currently playing EIF file supports playback speed control.
+Not all EIF files support speed control.
+Use the IsSpeedChangeable property to check if the current EIF file supports speed adjustment.

 Note

-Only EIF files recorded using the H264 format and with normal stop recording support playback speed control.
-If the EIF file does not support playback speed control, setting Speed will have no effect.
+Only EIF files recorded using H264 format with proper stop calls support speed control.
+If the EIF file doesn't support speed control, setting Speed has no effect.